o-biotech/public-web-docs/docs/introduction/support.md

 Please email <a href="mailto:support@fathym.com">support@fathym.com</a> if you need support.
 A Fathym Support rep will reply asap.

 Fathym appreciates any feedback or comments you can send our way.
-We want your help to build the easiest to use OpenBiotech product today.
+We want your help to build the easiest to use biosensing cloud platform.